kingfengji/eForest/README.md

 # Installation
-## First step: Create virtual envrionment
+## Step 1: Create virtual envrionment
 The eforest is based on a custom version of scikit-learn, in which we add some extra methods in the origin forest models.\
 To avoid confiction with other usage of the official version of scikit-learn, you need to create a seperate envirionment.\
 If you are using anaconda ( it's a must), you will need to run the following command.